Please click on the link to view and download our booking conditions for bookings made prior to 1 July 2018.

 - Changes by you

 Should you wish to make any changes to your confirmed holiday, you must notify us in writing as soon as possible.
 Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
-Where we can assist, an amendment fee of £20 per person/per booking will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.
+Where we can assist, an amendment fee of £25 per person will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.

 If you decide to cut short your holiday for your own reasons, or choose not to stay in the accommodation we have booked for you, not to take any of the meals we have arranged, not to take part in any of the activities or other holiday elements, then we are unable to offer to you a refund or cover any costs.
 Depending on the reason, you may be covered by your travel insurance company, so please check your cover carefully.